samlinux-development/ic-svelte/README.md

 This project is provided by the [IC-Academy](https://blog.icacademy.at) to help you get started with development on the Internet Computer using Svelte, TypeScript and Vite.

-This template is intended to make it easier for you to get started with development on the Internet Computer using Svelte, TypeScript and Vite.

 The main goal of this repository is to demonstrate how different Svelte components can access separate Motoko backend functions on the Internet Computer.

 The project has the following main features: